kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 Jekyll is increasing in popularity: I'm guessing this is due to the fact that it can [easily create a site which can be hosted on GitHub for free](https://help.github.com/articles/setting-up-a-custom-domain-with-pages).
 Also, Jekyll's attracting [lots of contributors](https://github.com/mojombo/jekyll/graphs/contributors) that are working together to make the platform better.

 I'm happy with Jekyll but please note that walking away from WordPress was not easy after using it for five years.
 WordPress did a lot of work via its high-quality plugins...work that's now 100% my responsibility.
+I switched over to Jekyll because

-Plus, migrating from WordPress to Jekyll isn't always the ideal solution: [a succinct Chirs Coyier post](http://css-tricks.com/just-use-insert-cms-still-love-wordpress/ "Chris Coyier post on CMS software over static site generators") sums up why.
+Migrating from WordPress to Jekyll isn't always the "right" solution: [a succinct post from Chirs Coyier](http://css-tricks.com/just-use-insert-cms-still-love-wordpress/ "Chris Coyier post on CMS software over static site generators") sums up why.

-And let's be fair: with a little work, it is possible to create a static site with WordPress.
-I found some plugins and techniques for doing this...I haven't tested it but the [Really Static plugin](http://wordpress.org/plugins/really-static/ "Check out Really Static: the WordPress plugin static site generator") seems that it can do the job.
+And let's be fair: it's easy to generate static content with WordPress.
+There would still be some database interaction so Jekyll may implements things faster, but it's possible.
+Frederick Townes' excellent [W3 Total Cache plugin](http://wordpress.org/plugins/w3-total-cache/ "Check out the W3 Total Cache") performs HTML static conversions quite well.

 Also, Jekyll is definitely geared towards the blogger that likes to write code so in most cases, it probably won't be used for a client solution.
 WordPress, Drupal, SiteCore and Joomla are still best of breed in this arena, my personal preference being for WordPress.